Palmate newt: Description

-Palmate newts grow to about 5–8.5 cm total length in males, while females are somewhat larger and can reach 9.5 cm.
+Palmate newts grow to a total length of about 5–8.5 cm total length in males, while females are somewhat larger and can reach 9.5 cm.
 The tail is slightly shorter than the snout–vent distance.
-The head is longer than wide, with three longitudinal grooves on the snout.
+The head is longer than it is wide and has three longitudinal grooves on the snout.
 Both sexes have an olive or brown base colour, and males and some females have dark spotting on their backs.
-In females, the spots can sometimes form two irregular lines, and they can have a red stripe running along the back while living on land.
+In females, these spots can sometimes form two irregular lines, and they may have a red stripe running along their back while living on land.
 In both sexes, a dark stripe runs along the head through the eyes.
 The underside is yellow or light orange and more whitish on the sides; the belly can have some dark spots, while the throat is always unspotted.
-While the newts live on land, the skin is dry and velvety, but it becomes smooth when they migrate into water.
+The skin is dry and velvety while the newts live on land, but it becomes smooth when they migrate into water.

 Males can be distinguished from females by the larger and darker-coloured cloaca.
 During the aquatic breeding season, the cloaca swells, and other sexual differences develop: Males grow a low, smooth skin seam (a crest) on their back, which is higher on the tail.
 Their tail has a blunt end with a distinct, 4–7 mm long filament.
 They also have ridges (dorso-lateral ridges) running along their sides, giving them an angular, square shape in cross-section, and their hind feet have well-developed, dark webbing.
 The lower half of the tail is blue in breeding males and orange in females.
 Development of the crest, tail filament, ridges, and webbing can be suppressed in the presence of the newts' natural predators.
 When exposed to predatory goldfish, newts do not express these traits, as large sexual ornaments would make them more conspicuous prey.
 Females do not develop a crest, tail filament or webbed feet.

 Sometimes confused with the smooth newt (Lissotriton vulgaris) which is found in much of the same area, the palmate newt can be distinguished by its unspotted throat.
 It also resembles Boscá's newt (L. boscai) from the Iberian peninsula, which has only a single groove on the snout and no dark eye strip.